Netnod/dns-hackathon/README.md

-Time-stamp: <2025-01-23 16:13:27 UTC liman>
+Time-stamp: <2025-01-23 16:14:57 UTC liman>

 # DNS Hackathon 2025

-Welcome to the DNS Hackathon 2025, sponsored by Netnod, RIPE NCC, and DNS-OARC.
+Welcome to the DNS Hackathon 2025, hosted by Netnod, RIPE NCC, and DNS-OARC.
+During March 15–16 (the weekend before [Netnod meeting] (https://www.netnod.se/event/netnod-meeting2025/)), a DNS Hackathon will be held with hackers gathered from all corners of the world to work on DNS.

 More information will follow.

-# DNS Hackathon 2025

-During March 15–16 (the weekend before [Netnod meeting] (https://www.netnod.se/event/netnod-meeting2025/)), a DNS Hackathon will be held with hackers gathered from all corners of the world to work on DNS.

 ## Hosts